Ryo-N7/Ryo-N7.github.io/_posts/2019-11-28-visualize-EPL-part-2.md

 tags: [ggplot2, soccer, football, data-viz, football-analytics, soccer-analytics, r-bloggers]
 ---

+**"per shot" values from set pieces in the 'Set Pieces' section (and other places where mentioned) have been corrected.
+(11/30/2019)**

 In Part 2, I will be looking into various statistics from different game situations in the English Premier League, specifically from **open play**, **set pieces**, and **corner kicks**.
 As with stats taken from